Should I cover my outdoor A/C or Heat Pump unit?

 Is Two-Stage cooling better?

-A two-stage air conditioner or central heat pump operates at either a partial or maximum capacity.
+A two-stage air conditioner or central heat pump operates at a partial or maximum capacity.
 This improves the efficiency and comfort delivered by your system by offering longer, gentler cycles, lower sound levels, improved humidity control, and more even indoor air temperatures.

-What’s a Variable Speed Compressor?
+What is a Variable Speed Compressor?
 Do I need one?

-Variable speed compressors allow your system to run anywhere between 30% and 100% capacity.
-Variable speed compressors provide the most comfortable climate as they have the longest cycles, best humidity control, are even quieter, and ensure the highest efficiency possible.
+Variable speed compressors allow your system to run between 30% and 100% capacity.
+Variable speed compressors provide the most comfortable climate as they have the longest cycles, the best humidity control, are even quieter, and ensure the highest efficiency possible.

 Heat Pump?
 Is that some sort of vacuum?